annejan/swarmtv/trunk/swarmtv/readme.txt

 Example

 rss source
-./rsstorrent -s "Eztv:http://www.ezrss.it/feed/" -t "defaultrss"
+./swarmtv -s "Eztv:http://www.ezrss.it/feed/" -t "defaultrss"

 Twitter
-./rsstorrent -s "Twitter://<username>:<password>@twitter.com/statuses/friends_timeline.xml" -t "twitter"
+./swarmtv -s "Twitter://<username>:<password>@twitter.com/statuses/friends_timeline.xml" -t "twitter"

-The first option -s tells rsstorrent to expect an <name>:<url> combination. the first ':' that is found in the sctring is the delimiter, any ':''s after that are included in the url
+The first option -s tells swarmtv to expect an <name>:<url> combination. the first ':' that is found in the sctring is the delimiter, any ':''s after that are included in the url

 The second option the -t selects what parser is to be used in order to convert the rss into database records in the 'newtorrents' table.